columbia/xray/gmail-demo.md

 Using our service, we've already found some pretty interesting associations, about which you can read on our <a href="{{ site.baseurl }}/findings/">
 <font color="blue">Results</font></a> page.
+We are convinced that there are
-For example, we've seen ads correlating with various illnesses and lots of subprime loan ads for used cars that correlate strongly with the presence of the *debt* or *broke* keywords users' inboxes.
+many more interesting things to be gleaned from such data, so we invite researchers, journalists, and other investigators to take a look at our service and tell us if they want to access the data it continuously gathers.

-We are convinced that there are many more interesting things to be gleaned from this data, so we invite researchers, journalists, and other investigators to take a look at our service.
 However, before you do so, please be sure you read at least the following caveats on data interpretation, if not our [technical paper]({{ site.baseurl }}/public/usenix14lecuyer.pdf).

 <center>
   <a href="http://data.lec.io/">